Very Low to Moderate Income Housing Loans (10.410)

 Credentials/Documentation

-Applicants may need to submit evidence of inability to obtain credit elsewhere, verification of income, debts,and other information on the application; plans, specifications, and cost estimates.
-This program is excluded from coverage under OMB Circular No. A-87.
+Applicants may need to submit evidence of inability to obtain credit elsewhere, verification of income, debts, and other information on the application; plans, specifications, and cost estimates.

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 For direct loans, application is made at the Rural Development field office serving the county where the dwelling is or will be located.
-For guaranteed loans, application is made to a participting lender.
-This program is excluded from coverage under OMB Circular No. A-110.
+For guaranteed loans, application is made to a participating private lender.

 Award Procedure

-Rural Development field offices have authority to approve most Dirct loan requests.
+Rural Development field offices have authority to approve most Direct loan requests.
 Processing of guaranteed loans varies in each State.
-Contact your Rural Development State Office, listed in the telephone directory.
+Consult your local telephone directory under U.S. Department of Agriculture for a Rural Development field office listing or visit the website http://offices.sc.egov.usda.gov/lcoator/app for a State Office listing.
 If no backlog exists, decisions on direct loan applications are made within 30 to 60 days.
-Requests for guarantee loans are acted upon in 3 days.
+Requests for guarantee loans are acted upon in 3 days of receipt of the lender's request for guarantee.

 Deadlines